Author Bio - Tricia D. Wagner

 Tricia D. Wagner expertly crafts a story about finding oneself, about the joy of pursuing a dream, and charting your own course in life.
 Her modern-day literary fiction story is written so poignantly, using artfully chosen and sparing language, it seems a book of a different era.

-YA and older middle-grade readers alike will relate to young Swift’s desire to hang on to his boyhood and his dreams for as long as he can.
+YA and older middle-grade readers, along with adult lovers of YA fiction, will relate to young Swift’s desire to hang on to his boyhood and his dreams for as long as he can.
 As Wagner touchingly relates in her story, “Growing up isn’t about falling into line.
 It’s about finding your own way.”

 If you would like more information about award-winning author Tricia Wagner and The Strider and the Regulus, please send an email to: contact@TriciaWagner.com.